Sivaditya/Retrieve-Image/README.md

 Project Title :
-# Reconstruction of Images from pcap file
+        Reconstruction of JPEG and PNG Images from pcap file.
-#Images retrieved: JPEG, PNG
+Overview :
+        To retrieve downloaded images by monitoring and capturing network traffic with the use of Wireshark and Hex Editor

 #Tools used : Wireshark, HxD Hex Editor
 In this project, by using Digital Forensics, JPG and PNG images are reconstructed.